Metropolitan District Homeowners’ Rights Task Force

 Severance Shores development oversite cost to residence

-by Troy W, 10 months ago
+by Troy W, over 2 years ago

 There have been other stories submitted about my neighborhood, but some big things for the residence that will be living in these developed neighborhoods.
 Some type of developmental oversite and guarantee of work/warranties.
 Our neighborhood not even 4 years old have road that are like riding on a roller coaster (No compactions or soil treatment completed) The sewer was put in too high that residence in a new neighborhood have to have injections pits to pump out sewer.
 Drainage issues with minimal sloping all around the development.
 Water sitting in gutters for days after storms with no drainage.
 Cheep installation...
 Continue reading